 There is a range of mental disorders which present similarities to OCD and are often referred to as habit disorders.
 These disorders can also be helped with an OCD treatment plan.

-Trichotillomania – the habit of pulling out hair, most commonly eyebrows and eyelashes
+The habit of pulling out hair, most commonly eyebrows and eyelashes

-Body dysmorphic disorder – this illness causes people to see their body and appearance differently to those on the outside.
+This illness causes people to see their body and appearance differently to those on the outside.
 Grooming rituals may be excessive and compulsive.

-Excoriation – This skin pricking disorder causes excessive picking and harm to skin, causing lesions and pain to the person.
+This skin pricking disorder causes excessive picking and harm to skin, causing lesions and pain to the person.